Thecgroupstudio/cgroup-vsl-funnel/email-marketing-checklist.md

 **Limited to just a select group of participants** to ensure personalized attention and maximum impact.

-[BUTTON: Learn More About the Experience]
+[BUTTON: Learn More About the Experience] (https://mastermind.thecgroupstudio.com/executive-immersion?utm_source=flodesk&utm_medium=email&utm_campaign=exec_presence&utm_content=email1_learn_more)

-The Executive Presence Immersion isn't just another leadership workshop—it's a complete transformation of how you show up as a leader, carefully designed to elevate your influence and impact.
+The Executive Presence Immersion offers a thoughtfully designed experience focused on how you show up as a leader, with the goal of helping you refine your leadership presence.

 I look forward to potentially working with you,